 Local Historical and Archaeological Group

 ‘Fortingall Roots’ began as a project of the Breadalbane Development Association, bringing together representatives of local history groups, the Church of Scotland, education and the BDA.
-The Breadalbane Heritage Society and the James McLaren Society are represented, with expert advice from amongst others, the Perth and Kinross Heritage Trust.
-The group meets periodically to review progress and consider future initiatives. (see http://breadalbanedevelopmentassociation.co.uk/fortingall-roots/).
+The Breadalbane Heritage Society and the James McLaren Society are represented.
+The group meets periodically to review progress and consider future initiatives.

-We intend to explore the routes taken by the early saints, and document and research these for visitors to the area, with an interest in a spiritual journey, exploration of the local heritage or for exercise in a beautiful and historic area.
-We have recently begun collaboration with a University of Glasgow team led by Dr. Anouk Busset and Dr. Adrian Maldonado in 2017.
-The University of Glasgow team are carrying out research and geophysical surveys at sites in Glen Lyon as part of a study of The Early Christian Landscape of Glen Lyon .
+We began a collaboration with a University of Glasgow team led by Dr. Anouk Busset and Dr. Adrian Maldonado in 2017.
+The University of Glasgow team are carrying out research, geophysical surveys and excavation at sites in Glen Lyon as part of a study of The Early Christian Landscape of Glen Lyon .
 Fortingall Roots arranged for Anouk to present their initial research work in Glen Lyon at the Molteno Hall in September 2017.

 Fortingall Churchyard Map

 The Fortingall Graveyard website map was developed by Stuart McMartin of Parthian Systems for Fortingall Roots.
 The webmap brings together information the team has gathered in the graveyard survey and makes it available to anyone interested in tracing family histories.
 By presenting the information in an interactive map form we hope to make it simpler for visitors to find particular graves when they visit Fortingall.